The accountants, lawyers, and lobbyists for every industry or sector are poring over the tax bills passed by the House and Senate.

 - JCT scores repeal will increase revenue by $0.2 billion over 10 years

 - Another case where repealing the provision removes a special interest carve-out in the tax code, but one that is little used.

-- Deduction for income from Master Limited Partnerships (MLPs) – added in Senate
+- Deduction for income from Master Limited Partnerships (MLPs) – added in Senate (included in final version)

 - MLP income was included at the last minute as qualifying for the 23 percent deduction for income from pass-through entities

 - These are already tax-advantaged entities – MLPs can share more of their profits with investors because they avoid corporate taxation, but have access to capital markets that other pass-through entities do not.

 - The majority of MLPs are oil and gas companies – they and their investors would be the biggest beneficiaries of the change.

 - JCT says making MLP income eligible for the deduction will reduce revenue by $700 million over 10 years.